jenkins-x-images/xunit-viewer/README.md

-# xunit-viewer
+# xunit-viewer docker image

-docker image for using xunit-viewer in pipelines
+docker image for using [xunit-viewer](https://github.com/lukejpreston/xunit-viewer) in pipelines